tommybear/ImGuiSharp/ARCHITECTURE.md

     slider body.
   - Keyboard: default step is `(max-min)/100`; `Shift` multiplies by 10, `Ctrl` divides by 10.
 An optional explicit step overrides the base step.
+- InputText
+  - Activation copies the bound string into an editing state tracking cursor, selection, and scroll.
+Supports `AutoSelectAll`, `EnterReturnsTrue`, `AllowTabInput`, and character filtering flags.
+  - While active it consumes queued text events, handles arrow/Home/End navigation, renders selection highlights and a blinking caret, and pushes changes back to the caller on every edit.
 - No docking/tables/menus yet.
 - Fonts: ASCII subset baked by default; kerning and wider ranges will be added.
 - Window identity seeds item IDs: window IDs hash the window name combined with